This topic introduces Apigee Analytics.

 - Creating custom reports and sharing them with your app developers.
 For more information, see Creating and managing custom reports.

 - Using the metrics APIs to capture data over a wider period of time to share with app developers offline.
-For more information, see Use the metrics APIs to measure API program performance.
+For more information, see Use the metrics API.

 How do I generate complete analytics data?